 |Weight||115kg (18st 1lb)|

-Sharing in England's U20 6 Nations Grand Slam in March 2011 was the forerunner to Joe Launchbury's first England cap 20 months later, off the bench in the QBE International against Fiji at Twickenham.
+Sharing in England's Under 20 Six Nations Grand Slam in March 2011 was the forerunner to Joe Launchbury's first England cap 20 months later, off the bench in the QBE International against Fiji at Twickenham.

 His initial start was against South Africa a fortnight later, followed by his substantial contributions against Australia and to the epic win over New Zealand.
-He became the 2012 QBE Player of the Series, was the top tackler in the France and Italy games this year with 15 and 16 respectively and has started all of England’s past eight matches, including the first Test against Argentina at Salta in June.
+He became the 2012 QBE Player of the Series, and was the top tackler in the France and Italy games in 2013 with 15 and 16 respectively.
+He made another 15 tackles in the Ireland match at Twickenham this year.

 Being part of the U20 side's success had already brought extra special pleasure for Joe, who was man of the match when gaining his third cap at that level in the 41-15 win over Ireland at Athlone that also clinched the 2011 title.
-He said: "It is the one and only competition that I have won and that includes my schooldays."
+He said: "It was the first competition that I had won and that includes my schooldays."

-Joe first played when seven years old at Exmouth and while at Christ’s Hospital School in Horsham, he captained the first XV and benefited from his mentor Richard Baker.
-James Wade, the high performance manager at Wasps, has since taken over that mantle.
+Joe first played when seven years old at Exmouth and while at Christ’s Hospital School in Horsham, he captained the first XV and benefited from the guidance of his mentor Richard Baker.
+James Wade, the high-performance manager at Wasps, has since taken over that mantle.

 His representative honours include Sussex U15-U18, London & South East U16 and U18 and he scored two tries for England U18 on his debut against Japan High Schools at Brickfields, Plymouth in March 2009.
-That match was part of the preparations for the AER (Association Europeenne de Rugby) in France during which he played three games as England finished as runners up to the hosts.
+That match was part of the preparations for the AER (Association Europeenne de Rugby) in France during which he played three games as England finished runners-up to the hosts.

 An 80-minute appearance on his Aviva Premiership debut against Leicester Tigers at Welford Road in February 2011 led to six more matches before the end of that season.
 He played throughout the final three games.